Step HTTP (:http)

 :retry | map | No | Retry policy (common option) |

-:persist | map | No | Persist large/binary response refs |
+:persist | map | No | Persist response refs; choose retained default for durable artifacts or :tier :ephemeral for temporary streamed HTTP blobs |

 * Provide either :connection or :url.